paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

     :height: 400px
     :align: center

-This is broadly symmetric with the Python to C++ performance except that ``bool`` values are twice as quick.
+This is broadly symmetric with the Python to C++ performance except that ``bool`` values are twice as quick compared with Python to C++.

+TODO: WIP

 Lists of ``bytes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^